Adrienth/poowa_project/README.md

 Registered users can add TV Shows to their favourites in order to get more details on the show such as the episodes' description.
 They also can enable notifications whenever a new episode of one of their favourites is aired.

+We dockerized the project and deployed it on Heroku, feel free to go check it out at <a href='https://myfavshows.herokuapp.com'> this address <a/>.

 ## Installation
 1. Install the Python `virutalenv` package: